r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 From the user perspective, Rtools43 is not different from Rtools42, it only has newer version of compilers and other software.

+Rtools 4.3 is best tested on Windows 10 and Windows Server 2022.
+It is sometimes tested on Windows 11 and expected to work there well because of Windows backward compatibility.
+Rtools 4.3 might also work on older systems, but it is minimally tested: Rtools 4.3 version 5550 was tested before the release of R 4.3.0 and could build R from source also on Windows 7 and Windows 8.1.
+However, Msys2 officially does not support Windows 7
+anymore: the build tools may not work properly.
+Some important libraries included in Rtools 4.3, including ICU, require at least Windows 7, and hence code built by Rtools 4.3 cannot be expected to work reliably on Windows older than 7.

 ## Building packages from source using Rtools43

 One only needs to install the R build (via the installer)